abridgers087/sql-challenge/README.md

     a.
 Use the included Data Analysis SQL file to answer the following:

-        i.
-List the employee number, last name, first name, sex, and salary of each employee. ii.
-List the first name, last name, and hire date for the employees who were hired in 1986. iii.
-List the manager of each department along with their department number, department name, employee number, last name, and first name. iv.
-List the department number for each employee along with that employee’s employee number, last name, first name, and department name.
+        -List the employee number, last name, first name, sex, and salary of each employee.
+        -List the first name, last name, and hire date for the employees who were hired in 1986.
+        -List the manager of each department along with their department number, department name, employee number, last name, and first name.
+        -List the department number for each employee along with that employee’s employee number, last name, first name, and department name.
-        v.
-List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B. vi.
-List each employee in the Sales department, including their employee number, last name, and first name. vii.
-List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name. viii.
-List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
+        -List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.
+        -List each employee in the Sales department, including their employee number, last name, and first name.
+        -List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
+        -List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).